113ll3/Ibmclouddocscli/index.md

 ## Step 3.
 Configure your environment
 {: #step3}

-1. Connect to an API endpoint in your {{site.data.keyword.Bluemix_notm}} region.
-For example, enter the following command to connect to the {{site.data.keyword.Bluemix_notm}} US South region:
+1. Connect to an API endpoint in your {{site.data.keyword.Bluemix_notm}} location.
+For example, enter the following command to connect to the {{site.data.keyword.Bluemix_notm}} Dallas location:

 	```
 	ibmcloud api https://api.ng.bluemix.net